rbadrinath/FCP/SCRIPT/05_conditional_indenting.md

   * read a sequence of numbers and find the standard deviation
   * read a sequence of numbers and print them in reverse order
   * Find the mental constructs needed for each of these.
-* Concept of condition checking
+  * Note the need for comparision of some kind in each of these

 ##  IF () expression
   * Which problems can you solve